 Residential camp program for children and adults with disabilities at Boulder Creek.

-Offers various different camp options for children with chronic and life-threatening illnesses including those with spina bifida and paraplegia, Crohn’s and colitis, and more.
+It offers various different camp options for children with chronic and life-threatening illnesses including those with spina bifida and paraplegia, Crohn’s and colitis, and more.

-Week-long day camps including an outdoor adventure camp, music and dance camp, teen camp, and a high rocky adventure.
+Week-long day camps including an outdoor adventure camp, music and dance camp, teen camp, and a rocky adventure.

-Camps available in Loveland and Denver, this four week camp runs Monday through Friday for children with motor disabilities.
+This four-week camp runs Monday through Friday for children with motor disabilities.

-River Ranch is a medically supported camp for kids with chronic and life-threatening illnesses.
+River Ranch is a medically-supported camp for kids with chronic and life-threatening illnesses.

 Dedicated to providing a different kind of healing to seriously ill children and their families throughout the Northeast, free of charge.